pop-os/shell/EXTERNALLAUNCHER.md

 if [ "${action}" == "APPLY" ]; then
     if [ -n "${item_value}" ]; then
+        # Activate tab in firefox, using brotab browser extension
         brotab activate --focused "${item_value}"
+        if [ -n "$4" ]; then
+            # Force X to focus window and workspace, using window title.
+            wmctrl -a "${4} - Mozilla Firefox"
+        fi
     fi
 fi
 ```